bashtage/arch/README.rst

 ---------------

-More information about ARCH and related models is available in the notes and research available at `Kevin Sheppard’s site <http://www.kevinsheppard.com>`__.
+More information about ARCH and related models is available in the notes and research available at `Kevin Sheppard's site <http://www.kevinsheppard.com>`__.

 Contributing